objective-php/docs/02-setting-up.rst

 The Application class
 """""""""""""""""""""

 The first class you have to create is the Application class.
-It should extend ``ObjectivePHP\Application\ApplicationInterface``, and be placed in your main namespace.
+It should extend ``ObjectivePHP\Application\AbstractApplication``, and be placed in your main namespace.

 Application instance will the most important object in your application, since it will allow to link all components by